netidx/netidx-book/src/browser/overview.md

 # Browser

+NOTE: The gtk browser, and it's version of bscript, is deprecated.
+A new browser is being implemented that will replace it.

 The browser is a graphical tool that visualizes the contents of netidx, it allows users to navigate to places of interest, view data in tabular or vector form, and construct applications with custom